Abhishek371222/Bolier-Plate-ExpressSecure-API/CONTRIBUTING.md

 Some other ESLint plugins are also being used, such as the [Prettier](https://github.com/prettier/eslint-plugin-prettier) and [Jest](https://github.com/jest-community/eslint-plugin-jest) plugins.

-Please make sure that the code you are pushing conforms to the style guides mentioned above.
+Please make sure that the code you are pushing conforms to the style guides mentioned above.\n\n<!-- Updated 2025 -->\n